otto-de/api-guidelines/guidelines/010_core-principles/60_documentation.md

 ### Code examples and attribute tables

-Every endpoint documentation comes with a examples and also provides a table listing the available attributes with explanatory text.
+Every endpoint documentation comes with examples and also provides a table listing the available attributes with explanatory text.

 ### Automated API reference documentation